Construction & Trade Professionals We Help

 Self Assessment Deadline

-Submit tax return online and pay any tax owed. £100 immediate penalty + daily charges.
+Submit online tax return for 2025/26 and pay any tax owed. £100 immediate penalty + daily charges.

 CIS Returns (Contractors)

-Contractors must file monthly CIS returns by the 19th of each month. £100 per month penalty.
+Contractors must file monthly CIS returns by the 19th of each month. £100 per month late penalty.

 Second Payment on Account

 50% of previous year's tax bill due.
-Many tradespeople miss this payment.
+Many tradespeople miss this payment — set up a direct debit.

 9.5%